 Customer Reviews: Most owners were very happy with Purina ONE SmartBlend and rated the food highly.
 Most dogs appear to love the taste, which can make it easier to get them to eat more food, and digestive problems were apparently very rare for dogs making the switch.
 Most owners also loved the value this food provides, as it is much more affordable than many comparable foods.

 Bottom Line: While Purina ONE SmartBlend may not have as many calories as some of the other foods we recommend here, it is still deserving of serious consideration by owners.
 It is an especially attractive choice for owners who want a grain-free recipe, as well as those who are interested in selecting a food that provides great value for your dog-food dollar.

 You will pay more for Bully Max than any of the other foods we reviewed, but if you are trying to maximize your dog’s gains and turn him into a hulking beast of a canine, there’s no better option.

-High-calorie foods aren’t the only way to help your dog add some additional weight – you can also use weight-gain supplements to accomplish the same thing.
-Many weight-gain supplements are protein-rich powders, which you’ll simply mix in with your dog’s normal food.
+High-calorie dog foods aren’t the only way to help your dog add some additional weight – you can also use weight-gain supplements to accomplish the same thing.
+Many weight-gain supplements for dogs are protein-rich powders, which you’ll simply mix in with your dog’s normal food.